CurtinFRC/Doc-Control/README.md

 To run the documentation locally, you will need npm (or equivalent) installed.
 Then run the following commands:

+> [!TIP]
+> Use pnpm instead of npm for faster install and build times.
+Install it with `npm install -g pnpm`

 ```bash
 npm install
 npm run dev